danyul-h/yr2025/world/week-2/genghis-khan.md

-> in class lecture, sept 10, 2024
+> - in class lecture, sept 10, 2024
-> video reenactment
+> - includes notes on video reenactment

 * became universal leader
 * ruler of all men